SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 Ideally, you should have knowledge spread around the team.

 You may have 1 superstar who knows about a LOT of areas of the project.
-However, if you have 1 superstar, and 9 members who aren't as knowledgeable about as many project dimensions, you will find that the superstar is spending all his time guiding and assisting the other team members.
-This is good for the team's growth, but very risky for the project.
+However, suppose you have 1 superstar and 9 members who aren't as knowledgeable about as many project dimensions.
+In that case, you will find that the superstar is spending all his time guiding and assisting the other team members.
+This is good for the team's growth but very risky for the project.
 The superstar isn't able to focus on delivering on their core role.
 They, explicitly or not, will take on the role of Team Mentor or Domain Expert.

 You might run into another version of this problem if you have 6 team members who are fantastic programmers, and each one has a little knowledge in another domain area.
 Perhaps, of your 6 coders, 1 has dabbled with graphic design.
 Perhaps, 1 has some experience with deployment.
 The downside of this spread is that if your one coder with graphic design experience needs some graphic design feedback, nobody else on the team can offer good advice or guidance.